ryrobotics/ryrobotics.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Unmanned Aerial Vehicle (UAV)
+  - Collision-resilient UAV
+  - UAV applications
   - Motion Planning
-  - Path Planning

 # Education to show in About widget
 education: